I-eat-drywall/growagardendupe/README.md

 Upd.
 1.1:

 *I have now modified it to have an option to save the item into your inventory instead of selling automatically.

+The dupe is currently not working

+Upd.
+1.2:

+I have fixed the dupe again, it should function properly